iqbalyarkhan/old-website/content/2021-11-20--Networking.md

 ### Encryption in Transit

 Here you provide a "tunnel" around your data as the data is transferred from one party to another.

+### Hashing Algorithms

+We have plenty of hash algorithms out there but it is recommended to use SHA2-256 (rather than md5).
+Interesting [link](https://natmchugh.blogspot.com/2015/02/create-your-own-md5-collisions.html) for creating collisions using md5